Image Credit: Elizabeth and Desmond L. from London, ON

 Females release their fertilized eggs into the water, near still shorelines, by dipping their abdomen under water several times.
 Larvae hatch and remain underwater feeding on other small aquatic insects.
 These naiads (juveniles) can spend months or years feasting and growing.
 They crawl out of the water and molt into a winged adult and begin their new life on land.

+Common Whitetail Skimmers hover over standing or slow water like ponds, creeks, streams, marshes, and lakes.
+Adults eat small flying insects like mosquitoes and gnats, making them a welcome natural control for pest insect populations.
 They are active from spring through autumn.
-While they are dependent on a water source for the completion of their life cycle, adults have been seen in drier parts of the habitat.
+While they are dependent on a water source for the completion of their life cycle, adults have been seen in drier areas near wet habitats.

 Size (Adult; Length): 60mm to 75mm (2.34in to 2.93in)